 Embedded Audio Players

 Embedded audio files should use the EERE Audio Skin.
-In order to use this skin, your audio file must be in FLV format.
-The skin determines the visual appearance of your file, such as the "play" and volume buttons, and is used to provide a singular, unified appearance for all embedded EERE Audio Files.
-Download the EERE Audio File skin (FLA 2 MB).
-Some knowledge of Flash is required to use this file.
+The skin determines the visual appearance of your file, such as the "play" and volume buttons, and is used to provide a singular, unified appearance for all embedded EERE Audio files.

 EERE uses the JW Player for embedding multimedia files.
 Contact Amy Glickson to get the JW Player key or if you need a copy of the JW Player files.

 Here is an example of the JW Player audio code.